Skip to main content

 Grade Five Curriculum Picks

-These Grade Five Picks can be purchased from Anchor Academic (using your PO#), or from one of our comprehensive vendors listed on this page.
-Some options may also be available to borrow from the Learning Commons Search Portal , or purchase from our Used Bookstore, and/or via the Sora/OverDrive virtual eBook library.
+Picks can be purchased from Anchor Academic (using your PO#) or from one of our comprehensive vendors.
+Other options, such as borrowing from the Learning Commons Search Portal or Sora virtual eBook library or purchasing from our Used Bookstore, may also be available.

-Vendor websites are pick-and-choose and some optional or alternate suggestions may be listed, so select your items with care.
+Vendor websites are pick-and-choose, and some optional or alternate suggestions may be listed, so carefully select your items.

 Overview Of Grade 5 Curriculum Picks